 - An explanation of the applicant’s right to respond to the notice before the decision becomes final and the deadline to respond.
 The explanation shall inform the applicant that the response may include submission of evidence challenging the accuracy of the conviction history report that is the basis for rescinding the offer, evidence of rehabilitation or mitigating circumstances, or both.

-The applicant has at least 5 business days to respond before the employer may make a final decision.
-If, within the 5 business days, the applicant notifies the employer in writing that the applicant disputes the accuracy of the conviction history report that was the basis for the preliminary decision and that the applicant is taking specific steps to obtain supporting evidence, then the applicant shall have 5 additional business days to respond.
+The applicant has at least five business days to respond before the employer may make a final decision.
+If, within the five business days, the applicant notifies the employer in writing that the applicant disputes the accuracy of the conviction history report that was the basis for the preliminary decision and that the applicant is taking specific steps to obtain supporting evidence, then the applicant shall have five additional business days to respond.
 Employers shall consider information submitted before making a final decision.
-If an employer makes a final decision to deny an application because of conviction history, the adverse action notice shall include:
+If an employer makes a final decision to withdraw an offer because of conviction history, the adverse action notice shall include:

 - The final denial or disqualification, and the employer may, but is not required to, justify or explain the employer’s reasoning;

 - Any existing procedure the employer has for the applicant to challenge the decision or request reconsideration; and